11 min read

 Be sure to familiarize yourself with safe feeding practices and the difference between gagging and choking so you are more confident that you are feeding your baby safely when you start solids.

-Good sources of protein and unsaturated fats for children include eggs (serve scrambled or hard boiled and cut into quarters or mashed on toast for younger babies), seeds like chia or flax, oily fish like salmon or homemade pesto and hummus – you could even replace some of the extra virgin olive oil with walnut or flaxseed oil to boost the level of omega-3!
+Good sources of protein and unsaturated fats for children include eggs (serve scrambled or hard boiled and cut into quarters or mashed on toast for younger babies), seeds like chia or flax, or homemade pesto and hummus – you could even replace some of the extra virgin olive oil with walnut or flaxseed oil to boost the level of omega-3!

 If your family already eats a varied diet there’s no need to make big changes for your baby or toddler.
 He can eat everything you eat (except honey if he’s under the age of one) as long as it’s served in a safe way to reduce choking risk, but be conscious of his extra needs for iron, protein and fats, and build meals around this.
 If your family’s diet isn’t as varied as you’d like, now is a great time to make some changes!
 Encourage your baby to eat intuitively – that means allowing him to eat until he is full without pressuring or cajoling him to eat more.
 Children are excellent intuitive eaters if given the chance and will rarely over or under eat; encouraging this from a young age will set him up to have a positive relationship with food throughout his life.